mzeppy/Monster-Game/README.md

 Health and monsters can be set by player in array.

 Upcoming features in development:
--Prompt to allow players to define monsters and health at launch

--Additional command for regenerating monster's health -Monsters will inflict damage on eachother
+Prompt to allow players to define monsters and health at launch Additional command for regenerating monster's health -Monsters will inflict damage on eachother
 -GUI for game
 -Player will chose a monster as a character to play with